FIVB Women's Volleyball World Cup (1973–2019): Origins

-2023 edition

-With the change of qualification for the Paris Summer Olympics, the 2023 World Cup will serve as one of the three Olympic qualification tournaments.
-Only eight teams will participate in this edition, with two tickets to the Paris Olympics for the top two teams.

 Winners

 The Women's World Cup has had not one great winner, like its counterpart for men's volleyball, but two: China and Cuba.

 The first edition of the tournament was won by the Soviet Union.
 Japan, the runner-up of 1973, took the gold in 1977.
 With the help of superstar player Lang Ping, China won the following two editions, in 1981 and 1985.

 Then Cuba stepped forward to begin its amazing World Cup career, winning its first title in 1989.
 With the tournament now as an Olympic qualifier, there followed three more consecutive victories, in 1991, 1995 and 1999.

-China came back in 2003 with a remarkably offensive team to win its third title.
+China won its third title in 2003.

 Italy won the 2007 edition with an outstanding record of eleven wins in eleven games and only two sets left to the opponents (both lost against Serbia).
 Italy took a second win in a row in 2011, getting the better hand on United States and China.
 In 2015, China regained the title and then successfully defended it in 2019.

 Competition formula

-The World Cup is the most stable from all competition formulas employed by the FIVB.
-The following rules apply:
+The World Cup was the most stable from all competition formulas employed by the FIVB.
+The following rules applied: